4paradigm/OpenMLDB/docs/en/conf.md

 # If you are deploying the standalone version, you do not need to configure zk_cluster and zk_root_path, just comment these two configurations.
 Deploying the cluster version needs to configure these two items, and the two configurations of all nodes in a cluster must be consistent
 #--zk_cluster=127.0.0.1:7181
 #--zk_root_path=/openmldb_cluster
-# The address of the tablet needs to be specified in the stand-alone version, and this configuration can be ignored in the cluster version
+# The address of the tablet needs to be specified in the standalone version, and this configuration can be ignored in the cluster version
 --tablet=127.0.0.1:9921
 # Configure log directory
 --openmldb_log_dir=./logs